 What exactly is a Power of Attorney though?

 A Power of Attorney is a legal document in which a person nominates a representative known as an ‘attorney’ to make important decisions on their behalf when they aren’t able to do so on their own.
-This could be because of because of illness, disability or an accident.
+This could be because of illness, disability or an accident.
+Out of all the three, the latter is the most probable circumstance that can transpire, for if you were to find out more about the number of accidents that happen and how expensive they can get, you’d know that it indeed is a plausible scenario.
 The attorney will usually be a close friend or relative.
 The power of attorney is only effective for the period of time that the person is incapacitated.

 What kinds of powers of attorney are there?